tardate/LittleArduinoProjects/Electronics101/555Timer/CompactLEDFlasher/README.md

 The design has the distinct advantage of only requiring two resistors and a low value capacitor - components that may be compressed into a very small package.
 Ideal for discrete blinking LED circuits.

+Steve Schnepp also wrote about the circuit ([Minimal NE555 Blink](https://blog.pwkf.org/2022/01/23/simplest-blink.html)) and found the idea referenced in the [TI LMC555 datasheet](https://www.ti.com/lit/ds/symlink/lmc555.pdf).

 ### Circuit Design

 Designed with Fritzing: see [CompactLEDFlasher.fzz](./CompactLEDFlasher.fzz).